Mehdi

 Less a portfolio, more a working record.

-My work lives at the intersection of clinical pharmacy, health-system operations, and the software that shapes both.
 This site is where I document what I build and why.

 Clinical pharmacy,